OSHA Violations Defense Attorneys in Texas

 If there is a workplace injury or a death in the workplace, OSHA is going to get there as quickly as possible to investigate.
 They may show up to review reports of potential violations.
 Their appearance may be completely arbitrary or driven by complaints from disgruntled employees, landowners, or other parties.
 This is the most important thing to remember: employers have the right to protect themselves by hiring an OSHA attorney.

-The best way to prepare for OSHA is to call Hendershot, Cannon & Hisey, P.C. as soon as a workplace accident takes place.
+The best way to prepare for OSHA is to call Hendershot, Cowart & Hisey, P.C. as soon as a workplace accident takes place.
 We can ensure that you report the accident in compliance with federal law-while gathering evidence and conducting interviews in order to defend your business from a potential OSHA citation.
 Our team has over 130 years of combined experience defending against OSHA violations-let us protect your company's prosperity and future.

 Types of OSHA Violations